psyburn/meme-generator/README.md

 ### 1. Setup

 Start by issuing `npm install` in the project.
-You need `scss-lint` installed too.

 ### 2. Development